apostrophecms/docs/docs/tutorials/adding-extensions.md

 }
 ```

 The `init(self)` and `components(self)` configuration objects work together to add markup to the `<head>` and two sections of the `<body>`.
 First, three new components are added by the `components(self)` method.
 The template for each component is located in the `npm_modules/@apostrophecms/seo/views` folder where the name for the markup file matches the name of the function in the components object with `html` appended.
-This was covered in the "Widgets" tutorial of this series.
+This was covered in the [Creating Widgets](/tutorials/widgets.html) tutorial.

 From within the `init(self)` function, the module takes advantage of the `prepend()` and `append()` functions exposed by the `@apostrophecms/template` module.
 These function specify where additional content can be added to the `@apostrophecms/template/views/outerLayoutBase.html` file.
-You can examine this file to see where these "injection" points are with respect to the blocks that we covered "Pages" section of this tutorial series.
+You can examine this file to see where these "injection" points are with respect to the blocks that we covered in the [Creating Pages](/tutorials/pages.html) tutorial.
 Modifying the base layout file allows you to modify all page templates that are using the `outerLayoutBase.html` file, without knowing the markup of the individual templates or having to add the module to every page individually.

 #### The components
 The Nunjucks templates for each of the components are fairly standard.
 The `views/404.html`, `views/tagManagerBody.html`, and `views/tagManagerHead.html` all poll the `@apostrophecms/global` module options.
 The `views/metaHead.html` markup is slightly different.